ArneVanHauwermeiren/ABAPAcceleratorLibrary/src/yal_messaging/Documentation.md

 #### create_message_from_bapiret2

-Creates a message from a BAPI return structure.
+Creates a message from a BAPIRET2 return structure.

-**Parameters:**
-- None
+Returns an instance of if_xco_message
 ```abap
 METHOD create_message_from_bapiret2.
   DATA(message_factory) = NEW ycl_al_message_factory( ).